zeakd/templates/README.md

 - ESLint 9.32 with flat config
 - Full type safety and modern tooling

+### Python App (`python-app`)
+A simple Python application template with:
+- Python 3.12+ with modern pyproject.toml
+- uv for fast package management
+- Ruff for linting and formatting
+- pytest for testing
+- Type hints and environment variable support

 ## Getting Started

 1. Clone this repository